Rules and Regulations of Dudhwa National Park

 • Walking and trekking is strictly prohibited within the Tiger Reserve.

 • Entry permits for Day Visits must be obtained at the Dudhwa reception.
-For permits, for night halts, kindly contact the Office of the Field Director/Deputy Director.
+For permits for night halts, kindly contact the Office of the Field Director/Deputy Director.

-• Visitors are required to observe the prescribed timings for visits to Tiger Reserve.
-These are for their safety and convenience.
-Driving inside the Tiger
+• Visitors are required to observe the prescribed timings for visits to Tiger Reserve for their safety and convenience.

-• Reserve after sunset is dangerous and therefore prohibited.
+• Driving inside the Tiger Reserve after sunset is dangerous and therefore prohibited.

 • Fishing is strictly prohibited anywhere inside the Tiger Reserve.

-• Playing of Transistors and tape recorders is not permitted in the National Park.
+• Playing of transistors and tape recorders is not permitted in the National Park.

 • Visitors are not permitted to venture into non-designated routes.
-This may have a damaging effect on the wildlife and their habitat.

 • The blowing of horns and driving above the speed limit is prohibited.